Wednesday, March 13, 2024

 Meggon approached with reserve that seemed shyness, held out a hand, large for her small frame, big-knuckled and strong.
 Ben took her hand without standing, avoided her eyes; instead he stared with insouciance at her peg-leg.
 His grip was warm, firm, and brief; long fingers, clean nails and warm-colored skin from which full veins stood out.
 His face had the same quality, but there was a shadow on it that Meggon took to be unshaven beard, and the effect of his long, black hair and pale skin.
 She could not see his eyes.

-Caroline and Joseph Junper talked during the meal; Meggon was still from habit; the hired man busined himself eating wolfishly.
+Caroline and Joseph Juniper talked during the meal; Meggon was still from habit; the hired man busied himself eating wolfishly.
 Caroline refilled his plate three times, not concerned, calm and bountiful.
 The men, after the meal, sat and smoked pipes, talking.
 Meggon and Caroline cleared the table.

 "He eats so..."
-Meggon whispered to Caroline as they cleaned up in the kitched.
+Meggon whispered to Caroline as they cleaned up in the kitchen.

 "Just like a hungry cat," Caroline said, laughing softly.